ibm-cloud-docs/event-notifications/en-destination-sms-custom.md

 1. Select a `Topic` from the list.

-1. Select custom SMS destination created as **Destination** from the list.
+1. Select Custom SMS destination created as **Destination** from the list.

 1. The **Recipients** section displays three tabs: